r-chong/chat/README.md

 ![Banner](https://user-images.githubusercontent.com/75395781/209419223-8b6ee551-701c-4ec6-b1e5-163b026c2fe5.png)

-Genius Chat is a website that I created as a way for my friends and I to communicate with each other after school.
+Genius Chat is a website that I created in grade 8 as a way for my friends and I to communicate with each other after school.
 It was designed to be a platform that everyone could access -no social media required!

 # GC: The lore
 *CIRCA 2020...*